The Sea Devils: Home media

 The story was released on VHS in September 1995.
 The copy of Episode Five used was the NTSC version, despite the fact work had been done a year or so previously to remove the scratch from the PAL version.
 The story's original soundtrack was released on CD as part of the 'Monsters on Earth' tin set along with Doctor Who and the Silurians and Warriors of the Deep in October 2006 and linking narration was provided by Katy Manning.
 The CD was re-issued individually in January 2008.
 The Sea Devils was released on DVD as part of a boxed set called Beneath the Surface with Doctor Who and the Silurians and Warriors of the Deep on 14 January 2008.
 In March 2023, the story was released again in an upgraded format for Blu-ray, being included with the four other stories from Season 9 in the Doctor Who - The Collection Box Set.

 The complete music score for this serial was released on Doctor Who at the BBC Radiophonic Workshop Volume 2: New Beginnings 1970–1980.

+Re-edit

+A re-edited version of the series condensing the six 25-minute episodes into a single 90-minute film was made by the BBC and shown on BBC4 to coincide with the premiere of the spin-off series The War Between the Land and the Sea on 7 December 2025.